MakeSchool-Tutorials/Rotten-Potatoes-Part-Deux/P02-See-One-Movie/content.md

 ```

 Refresh and see if you can play that trailer for Transformers 17!
 Or maybe Fast and Furious 10 is out by now...

+You're making strong headway on **integrating an external API to add a new resource.** One more chapter and we'll have fully integrated the resource!

 # Now Commit